 Scrape Structured Data with Python and Extruct

-Unless you're entirely oblivious to scraping data in Python (and probably ended up here by accident), you're well-aware that scraping data in Python library begins and ends with BeautifulSoup.
+Unless you're entirely oblivious to scraping data in Python (and probably ended up here by accident), you're well aware that scraping data in Python library begins and ends with BeautifulSoup.
 BeautifulSoup is Python's scraping powerhouse: we first demonstrated this in a previous post where we put together a script to fetch site metadata (title, description, preview images, etc.) from any target URL.
-We were able to build a scraper which fetched a target site's
+We were able to build a scraper that fetched a target site's

 <meta> tags (and various fallbacks) to create a fairly reliable tool to summarize the contents of any URL; which is precisely the logic used to generate link "previews" such as these: